Convergence in H\"older norms with applications to Monte Carlo methods in infinite dimensions: Convergence in H ol der norms for Banach space valued stochastic processes

 \subsection{Upper error bounds for stochastic processes with H\"{o}l\-der continuous sample paths}

-We now turn to the result announced in the introduction which provides convergence of stochastic processes in H\"older norms given convergence on the grid-points.
-For this we first recall the Kolmogorov-Chentsov continuity theorem, cf., e.g., Theorem~I.2.1 in Revuz \& Yor~\cite{RevuzYor1994}.
+We now turn to the result announced in the introduction which provides convergence of stochastic processes in H\"older norms given convergence on the grid points.
+For this we first recall the Kolmogorov-Chentsov continuity theorem, cf., e.g., Revuz \& Yor~\cite[Theorem~I.2.1 and its proof]{RevuzYor1999}.